1 / 30

 Deluxe German Potato Salad

-I make this salad for all occasions—it goes well with any kind of meat.
-I often take this salad to potlucks, and there's never any left over.
-The celery, carrots and dry mustard are a special touch not usually found in traditional German potato salad. —Betty Perkins, Hot Springs, Arkansas 8 / 30
+I make this for all occasions because it goes well with any kind of meat.
+When I take the warm salad to bring-a-dish events, there are rarely leftovers! —Betty Perkins, Hot Springs, Arkansas

 Fish and Fries

-Dine as though you're in a traditional British pub.
-These moist fish fillets from the oven have a fuss-free coating that's healthy but just as crunchy and golden as the deep-fried kind.
-Simply seasoned and baked, the crispy fries are perfect on the side. —Janice Mitchell, Aurora, Colorado 9 / 30
+"Tuck in" as if you're in a traditional British pub.
+These oven-baked, moist fish fillets have a fuss-free coating that's healthy but just as crunchy and golden as the deep-fried kind.
+Simply seasoned and also baked, the crispy fries are perfect on the side. —Janice Mitchell, Aurora, Colorado

 Deep-Fried Cheese Bites